Rajakumarudu: Soundtrack

-Tamil Track-list (Dubbed Version) — Kadhal Vennila

-Release
+Release and reception

 Rajakumarudu released with 78 prints in 116 screens.
+Jeevi of Idlebrain.com wrote that "There are some excellent scenes in the second half that will make us realize how good is Mahesh at comedy.
+He is got perfect timing.
+He will the force to reckon with in the future".
+Griddaluru Gopalrao of Zamin Ryot wrote that "All old stuff.
+There is not a single interesting new thing thing so it turns out to be an ordinary film" and added that "the dialogues of Paruchuri brothers were hilarious".

 Box-office

 The film had a 50-day run in 80 centres and a 100-day run in 44 centres.
-Raja Kumarudu collected a share of 10.51 crore from Andhra Pradesh.
 It was dubbed in Hindi as Prince No. 1 and in Tamil as Kaadhal Vennila.
 The film was again dubbed and released theatrically in Tamil during January 2017 as Ivan Oru Thunichalkaran.